Lorenzo-Gandini/graph_protein_classification/README.md

 ### 1. Variational Graph Autoencoder (VGAE)
 - **Encoder:** The encoder maps the input graph to a latent space, capturing the essential patterns while filtering out noise.
 - **Decoder:** The decoder reconstructs the graph from the latent space, ensuring that the learned representations are meaningful.
 - **Loss Function:** The loss function combines reconstruction loss, KL divergence, and classification loss to train the model effectively.
+This composite loss is further enhanced with Graph Centroid Outlier Discounting (GCOD) to achieve superior results.

 ### 2. Ensemble of Models and Weighted Voting
 - The predictions from the ensemble of models are combined using weighted voting, where the weights are the F1 scores of the models.
 This ensures that models with better performance contribute more to the final prediction.